jcundill/streeto/Overview.md

 ##### Leg

-The leg number of the control that the currently selected leg takes you to.
+The number of the control that the currently selected leg takes you to.

 ##### Start